mechaneyes/nysee-monorepo/README.md

 <br>

-## Wait.
-What did i just do?!!

-I don't think I've properly implemented Vercel's Turborepo.
-In fact, I don't know that I need it here at all.
-But in leaving myself breadcrumbs, here are the details on Vercel's Next.js [Turborepo starter](https://github.com/vercel/turbo/tree/main/examples/with-yarn).
-And another breadcrumb, [Deploying Turborepo to Vercel](https://vercel.com/docs/monorepos/turborepo).

-### Multi-Zone Next.js Applications
+## Multi-Zone Next.js Applications

-What's' actually in play is the [Multi-Zone Next.js Applications](https://github.com/vercel/next.js/tree/canary/examples/with-zones) example.

 I've currently got the single repo, but am using the multi-zone pattern to nest data/content from one app within another.
-Well, it's just a bunch of redirection slight of hand sending electrons in different directions.
+Behind the scenes there's a lot of redirection slight of hand sending electrons in different directions.

+I leveraged the [Multi-Zone Next.js Applications](https://github.com/vercel/next.js/tree/canary/examples/with-zones) Vercel example.

-#### Waaat??
+### Waaat??

 The root address is: https://nysee.nyc/

 That is a simple Next.js app that has a couple pages setup with the App router.

-Within that, or at least revealed by a specific path, is a headless WordPress app's UI living at https://nysee.nyc/lowdown
+Within that, or at least revealed by a specific path, is a Next.js headless WordPress app's UI living at https://nysee.nyc/lowdown.
+Then another Next.js headless WordPress app at https://nysee.nyc/radar.

 Fancy.

 The bubblegum holding the whole thing together happens within the `next.config.js` and `vercel.json` files within each app.
-Again, both apps live in a single repo, but it's not clear that's even necessary here. 🤔
+The three apps live in a single repo, for organizational purposes.
+I'll explore sharing React components between the apps at some point.

-The key ingredient allowing the the thing to stand up is the alignment of the 4 files spread between the 2 apps.

-All of the Turborepo noise is still there atm, but if you want to take a peek at the setup it's here: [mechaneyes / nysee-monorepo](https://github.com/mechaneyes/nysee-monorepo)

 If you'd like to experiment with something similar, to spare yourself the rat's nest, just go straight to the official example: https://github.com/vercel/next.js/tree/canary/examples/with-zones